abid-samdany/Real-Time_Face_Recognition-project/README.md

+**This Project is on detecting face from image and recognize the face of the person.
+This face recognition system is built on basis of the Principle Component Analysis (PCA) technique.**

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.